getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 This will build and serve the site using a local server.
 You can also specify the interface/port combination to use if you want something different than the default (`127.0.0.1:1111`).

-You can also specify different addresses for the interface and base_url using `-u`/`--base-url`.
+You can also specify different addresses for the interface and base_url using `-u`/`--base-url`, for example if you are running Gutenberg in a Docker container.

 ```bash
 $ gutenberg serve